HoangNguyen55/A.I.D.A/docs/design.md

 - XXX: See statistic of server usage

 ### AAER
-- September 6th - 27th: Create the `search` API
+- September 5th - 27th: Create the `search` API

+### Basic core
+soft deadline: September 10th

 Final Deadline: November 12th

 ## Risks
+Wait till basic core is complete

 ## External Feedback
 External feedback would be needed after the AI is up and running, we can ask friends and family.